 Abrupt hard taps coupled with pauses imitate a wounded or stressed baitfish and lead to explosive reaction strikes.

 There is no lip on these lures, and the lure comes with two single hooks instead of treble hooks.
-This hook arrangement is advantageous when fishing in the heavy cover areas that peacock bass prefer.
+This hook arrangement is advantageous when fishing in the heavy cover areas that peacock bass prefers.

 Truscend is one of the new kids on the fishing block, but their paddle tail swimbaits have become incredibly popular and have some pretty cool features.